Sponsor MessageBecome a KQED sponsor

 Another way to show support for the strike, Hutchinson-Szekely said, is by leaving positive comments online or by sending an encouraging message to a union member, she said.

-If there is a strike, UESF said all members of the public — including parents — are welcome to show up in person and contribute in various ways.
-For example, UESF is seeking volunteers to “adopt a picket” at a school they’re connected to and perform tasks such as coordinating food and drink deliveries for picketers, collecting donations and providing child care support.
+If there is a strike, UESF says all members of the public — including parents — are welcome to show up in person and contribute in various ways.
+For example, UESF is seeking volunteers to “adopt a picket” at a school they’re connected to, and perform tasks such as coordinating food and drink deliveries for picketers, collecting donations and providing child care support.

 What does ‘crossing a picket line’ actually mean?